Logo Httpbun

 /delete

-Accepts POST requests and responds with a JSON object with form body, query params, headers and a few other information about the request.
-There's also /put, /patch and /delete endpoints that behave similarly.
+Accepts GET/POST/... requests and responds with a JSON object with form body, query params, headers and a few other information about the request.

 Examples